 Unfortunately, Wenger SAKs have become a part of history now.
-But why Wenger failed with a product that is still so well-known and coveted all over the world?
+But why did Wenger fail with a product that is still so well-known and coveted worldwide?

 To know the reason for Wenger’s failure as a SAK maker, we have to go back in history to the formation of the company and its design ethos.
 The history of Wenger as a company is very much interlinked with the history of the Swiss Army Knife.

 Wenger knife history dates back to 1893 when a cutlery manufacturing factory was set up in Courtételle, in the district of Delemont in the Jura Region of Switzerland, by Paul Boechat.

 It was the time of the industrial revolution in Europe.
 The factory was called Paul Boechat & Cie, named after its founder.
 Spoons, forks, and kitchen cutlery were produced in the factory.